Overview

 Search traffic widget

-Impressions How many people saw your site in Google Search results.
+Total Impressions How many people saw your site in Google Search results.
 Learn more about impressions and clicks.

-Clicks How many people clicked a link to your site in Google Search results.
+Total Clicks How many people clicked a link to your site in Google Search results.
 Learn more about impressions and clicks.

 Unique Visitors from Search How many people found your site on Google Search and had a session on your site.
 If a visitor comes to your site more than once in a single session, it counts as the same visitor, which makes this data unique.
 This data comes from Analytics.

-Clicking on Total Impressions, Total Clicks, Unique Visitors from Search, or Goals will display a chart that compares that metric for the defined period versus the previous period.
+Clicking on Total Impressions, Total Clicks, Unique Visitors from Search, conversions or goals will display a chart that compares that metric for the defined period versus the previous period.
 For example, if you have chosen “last 28 days,” the previous period will be the 28 days before the last 28 days.

 Content